 A Private Retirement Plan we recently set up for a physician client provides an example of how this works.
 The client is forty-five years old, married with one child, and earns about $500,000 per year as a member of a local ob/gyn group.
 His goal was to save as much as he could for retirement in a protected vehicle.
 A Qualified Plan wasn’t feasible because of limitations on contributions and the cost of covering other employees.
 He wasn’t sure whether his current income would increase or decrease over time so we established a flexible formula in his plan based on a percentage of his net income over a certain threshold that allowed him to contribute a larger or smaller portion of his surplus cash each year, based on his circumstances at the time.
 The client hopes to retire at age sixty or earlier, and the plan documents provide that the proceeds can be distributed to him whenever his actual retirement occurs.
 In these particular circumstances, where the client wanted maximum but flexible contributions in a protected form, without additional employee or administrative costs, the Private Retirement Plan was a good fit with his financial goals.
 We also considered the fact that for obstetricians, potential malpractice liability continues even after retirement as the statute of limitations is tolled until the patient reaches age eighteen.
 With continuing liability from an extended term, the ability to withdraw funds at retirement with the proceeds fully protected was an additional benefit of the plan.

-A Private Pension Plan must be operated strictly for retirement purposes and misuse of the Plan will disqualify it as exempt under California law.
+A Private Retirement Plan must be operated strictly for retirement purposes and misuse of the Plan will disqualify it as exempt under California law.
 Our latest book of asset protection strategies and cases is available for Download here.